isomerpages/moe-sls-sandbox/_about/Overview of SLS/SLS as a key enabler of EdTech Masterplan 2030.md

 third_nav_title: Overview of SLS
 ---
 <h2><strong>Supporting EdTech Masterplan 2030</strong></h2>
+<p>The Transforming Education through Technology Masterplan 2030 (or EdTech
-<p>EdTech Masterplan 2030 provides direction on how MOE will do more to:</p>
+Masterplan 2030) provides direction on how MOE will do more to:</p>
 <ol data-tight="true" class="tight">
 <li>
 <p>Harness Technology More Effectively to Enhance Teaching and Learning</p>